lblod/frontend-lokaal-mandatenbeheer/docs/linter.md

 ## Automation

 It is also possible to add git hooks which would run the linter and prettier before you are able to commit.
-This is not supported as of now.
-It is still under review how we want to do this, either with a bash script which is ran as a git commit hook or with a dedicated plugin which is added to the repo.
-Once this is finalised, more info will be added here.
+This is not configured globally, however you can configure this locally on your own machine, more info can be found in the [git-hooks readme](git-hooks.md).

 ## Extra